How to Stop Sweaty Hands in Australia – What Works & What Doesn’t

 Natural Ways to Help Reduce Sweaty Hands at Home

 Many people prefer trying natural remedies before considering medical treatments.
-Here’s what actually works for reducing sweaty palms naturally.
+Here are some commonly used approaches that some people find helpful for managing sweaty palms at home.

 Antiperspirant for Hands: Apply aluminium-based antiperspirant to clean, dry palms before bed.
 This blocks sweat glands temporarily and can reduce daytime sweating.
 Look for products specifically designed for hands or clinical-strength formulations available in Australian pharmacies.

 Cold Water Soaks: Soak your hands in cold water for 10-15 minutes when sweating becomes excessive.
-This temporarily reduces sweat gland activity and provides immediate relief.
-Add ice cubes for an extra cooling effect during hot Australian summers.
+This may temporarily help reduce sweat gland activity and could provide some relief for some people.

 Cornstarch and Baking Soda: Mix equal parts cornstarch and baking soda to create a natural powder.
 Apply to palms before important meetings or events.
-This absorbs moisture and reduces the slippery feeling that makes handshakes awkward.
+This may help absorb moisture and temporarily reduce the sensation of slippery hands.

 Apple Cider Vinegar Treatment: Dilute apple cider vinegar with water (1:1 ratio) and apply to hands with cotton pads.
 The acid helps balance your skin’s pH and may help some individuals manage moisture, though evidence is limited and results vary.